seng637-Winter/seng637-a3-CA-Proc/seng637-a3-team-5.md

     	assertEquals("combineIgnoringNan(Range[NaN, NaN], Range[NaN, NaN]) should return null", null, Range.combineIgnoringNaN(nanLower, nanUpper));
     }
-Our coverage results showed us that the Range class had two private static method, min and max, which we couldn't access directly.
+Our coverage results showed us that the Range class had two private static methods, min and max, which we couldn't access directly.
 Instead, we wrote this test class in order to use combineIgnoringNaN.
-This allowed us to cover
+This allowed us to cover:
 - combineIgnoringNaN
 - min
 - max